 Participation in Walmart’s Sponsored Products program requires approval and onboarding from the Walmart Media Group.

-To get started, you’ll need to:
+To start advertising on this selling platform, you’ll need to:

 Walmart Marketplace offers five shipping methods, including: